 Wellness goals are always at the front of my mind when the new year begins.
 I’m a firm believer in the power of good health.
 When we take control of our mental and physical health, we are better prepared to take on the world.
-Taking care of ourselves is the first step to living our best lives.
+Taking care of yourself is the first step to living your best lives.

 Wellness Goals are More Than Physical

-When I refer to wellness, I don’t just mean the body.
-I also mean the mind.
+When I refer to wellness, I’m not just talking about getting well in body.
+The mind and body connection is one that cannot be denied.
 Mind and body wellness is how we ensure that we are healthy on all levels.
-The mind and body share a powerful connection, and when we take proper care of them both, we strengthen that connection and experience whole body health.
+The mind and body share a powerful connection, and when you take proper care of them both, you strengthen that connection to enhance your well-being for the long haul.

 8 Goals for Better Mind and Body Wellness

-As we head into the new year, I have 8 wellness goals that you can focus on to improve your mind and body wellness starting right now and going forward into the future.
-These 8 goals help improve both physical and mental health, creating a comprehensive approach to improving health that is very easy to do.
+As you look at your goals for the new year, I have 8 wellness goals that you can focus on to improve mind and body wellness.
+These 8 goals will help improve both physical and mental bring.
+Creating a comprehensive approach to improving health makes goals more attainable.

 Getting out and about can help improve both your physical and mental state.
-Exploring the world around you awakens your curiosity, allowing you to see things you normally wouldn’t register.
-Whether it’s the impressiveness of the skyscrapers in the city in which you live or the natural beauty of nature, getting outdoors helps you change your perspective.
+Exploring the world around you awakens your curiosity, enlivens your senses and allows you to see things from a different point of view.
+Whether it’s the impressiveness of the skyscrapers in the city in which you live or the natural beauty of nature, getting outdoors helps to change your perspective.

-Heading outdoors also improves your physical well-being by increasing the number of steps you take, helping your body get some exercise.
+Heading outdoors also improves physical well-being by increasing activity level.

 I’m not talking about Skittles.
-That’s tasting the rainbow.
 Eating the rainbow simply means eating lots of colorful fruits and vegetables every day.
-It’s important to eat a plethora of anti-inflammatory foods too.
+It’s important to include a plethora of anti-inflammatory foods too.

-Colorful fruits and vegetables are packed with various vitamins and nutrients, and the different colors offer different amounts and types of these important parts of our diet.
-They’re also great sources of fiber to improve gut health.
+Colorful fruits and vegetables are packed with various vitamins, nutrients.
+The myriad of colors offer phytonutrients which are important for health and physical well-being.
+These foods also are great sources of fiber which help to improve gut health.

-Remember to take your multi-vitamin and any other supplements on a regular schedule so that you get everything your body needs every day.
-You can do this by setting a reminder on your phone and keeping your supplements in a highly visible area.
+Remember to take your multi-vitamin and supplements on a regular schedule so that you get exactly what your body needs every day.
+You can do this by setting a reminder on your phone and keeping supplements in a highly visible area.

-We all want to stay informed, but these past few months, the news has been a constant influx of disappointing, disheartening, and just plain bad news.
+We all want to stay informed, but be careful that you’re not just constantly exposing yourself to an influx of disappointing, disheartening, and just plain bad news.

 Don’t be afraid to give your mind and spirit a break by taking a news break from time to time.
-We all know that current news will air for days at a time, so you’ll be able to stay informed while giving your mind a much-needed break.
+You can stay informed without tapping into the news 24-7.

 One of the best ways to promote mind and body wellness is setting a bedtime routine.
-Our bodies operate on an internal clock called a circadian rhythm.
-This rhythm is how our bodies know when it’s time to shut down for the night and begin the process of restoration and repair through sleep.
+Human bodies operate on an internal clock called a circadian rhythm.
+This rhythm is how your body knows when it’s time to shut down for the night and begin the process of restoration and repair through sleep.

-Today’s modern lifestyle is directly at odds with this process, so it’s important to be mindful of our sleep health by setting a routine that will allow us to let our bodies do what they need to do.
+Today’s modern lifestyle is directly at odds with this process, so it’s important to be mindful of your sleep health by setting a routine that will allow your bodies do what it needs to do.

 Screen time is one of the biggest roadblocks to proper sleep.
-The blue light wreaks havoc on our internal clocks, and the actions of scrolling, searching, and all of the other things we do online serve to amp us up rather than calm us down before bed.
+Specifically, blue light wreaks havoc on internal clocks.
+The action of scrolling, searching serve to amp you versus calm you down before bed.

 About two hours before bed, turn off your phone to let your mind wind down.
-A warm shower can help get you relaxed before bed, as can reading a book.
-Meditation can also calm the mind and spirit, preparing your body for better sleep.
+A warm shower can also help get you relaxed before bed, as can reading a book.
+Meditation can also calm the mind and spirit, preparing the body for better sleep.

 The human body is 60% water.
 The brain and heart are 73% water, and the lungs are 83% water.
 Our skin is 64% water, while our muscles and kidneys are 79% water.
 Even our bones are 31% water.

 If you look at those percentages, you can see why proper hydration is so important.
-When we are dehydrated, nothing in our body works as well as it should.
-It causes our skin to dry out, our minds to become foggy, and it impairs our immune systems.
+When you are dehydrated, nothing in your body works as well as it should.
+It causes the skin to dry out, your minds to become foggy, and it impairs your immune systems.

 Proper hydration is a cornerstone of whole body wellness.
-Luckily, it’s easy to keep ourselves hydrated.
-Much remembering our vitamins, setting reminders can be a great way to ensure we drink enough water.
+Luckily, it’s easy to keep yourself hydrated.
+Using electronic reminders and alarms can be a great way to ensure that you drink enough water.

 The average man should drink about 15.5 cups of water per day, while women should drink around 11.5 cups per day.
-That sounds daunting, so set reminders on your phone to ensure you drink water throughout the day.
-If water is boring for you, you can find water at your local store that is flavored with natural fruit to improve the flavor.
+That sounds daunting, but setting reminders throughout the day can really help.
+If water is boring for you, try adding fruit adding sliced fruit and herbs to improve the flavor.

-Another of what I consider to be the most important wellness goals anyone can have is practicing an attitude of gratitude.
-With our hectic lifestyles that are so packed with bills, responsibilities, and stress, it’s easy to focus on the negative, but it’s important to remember that our mindset affects our life on almost every level.
+Another important wellness goals is having an attitude of gratitude.
+Modern lifestyles are packed with bills, responsibilities, and stress.
+As a result, it can be easy to focus on the negative, but it’s important to remember that your mindset has an effect our life.

-Limiting processed foods should always be part of anyone’s wellness goals.
+Limiting processed foods should always be part of your wellness goals.
 You’ll notice that I didn’t say eliminate.
 Remember, we want these goals to be sustainable.
 It’s unrealistic to say you’ll never eat processed food again.
-However, limiting them can drastically improve your whole body wellness.
+However, limiting them can drastically improve whole body wellness.

 Processed foods are calorie-dense and nutrient-lacking.
-They’re a one-two punch of poor health.
-These foods leave us feeling sluggish and heavy, with no nutritive benefit.
-These foods simply introduce chemicals and empty calories into our bodies.
+This is a one-two punch of poor health.
+These foods can leave you feeling sluggish and heavy, with no real nutritional benefits.
+Foods like this, simply introduce chemicals and empty calories with no added benefits.

-Limiting the number of processed foods we eat drastically and immediately helps us improve our health by reducing the number of wasted calories and chemicals that we allow into our bodies.
+Limiting the number of processed foods, helps to improve health by reducing the number of unwanted calories and chemicals.

 Wellness Goals for a Better Mind and Body Health You Can Stick To

-These wellness goals help contribute to mind and body health, allowing you to get the most out of life.
-When we feel better, our lives are better, and the best way to feel better is to live healthier.
+These wellness goals can help contribute to mind and body health, while allowing you to get the most out of life.
+When you feel better, your outlook for life gets better.

-Try giving these wellness goals a try and see how much they can help your whole body wellness.
-They’re easy to begin, and once you notice how you feel, they’ll be even easier to stick to.
+Give these wellness goals a try and see how much the help your whole body wellness.
+They’re easy to start, and once you notice how you feel, they’ll be even easier to stick to.